It seems you are offline. Please check your connection and try again.

 The big platforms keep a list of shared numbers and block them on sight.
 They want a real personal phone, so a public +48 number often gets you nothing but an error.

-If you need WhatsApp or Telegram to go through, a shared line will let you down.
+If you need WhatsApp or Telegram to go through, a shared number will let you down.
 For those, grab a private Poland number that no one else has touched.
 See the private option.

 The two or three try rule